jborean93/pypsexec/README.md

 * `priority`: (pypsexec.ProcessPriority) The priority level of the process, default `NORMAL_PRIORITY_CLASS`
 * `remote_log_path`: (string) A path on the remote host to log the PAExec service details
 * `timeout_seconds`: (int) The maximum time the process can run for, default is `0` (no timeout)
-* `stdout`: (pipe.OutputPipe) A class that implements pipe.OutputPipe that controls how the stdout output is processed and returned, will default to returning the byte string of the stdout.
-Is ignored when `interactive=True` and `asynchronous=True`
+* `stdout`: An IO stream that can be written to.
+The process' stdout will be written to this stream as it is received.
+When set to `None` the stdout is returned as a byte string of this function (default: None).
-* `stderr`: (pipe.OutputPipe) A class that implements pipe.OutputPipe that controls how the stderr output is processed and returned, will default to returning the byte string of the stderr.
-Is ignored when `interactive=True` and `asynchronous=True`
+* `stderr`: An IO stream that can be written to.
+The process' stderr will be written to this stream as it is received.
+When set to `None` the stderr is returned as a byte string of this function (default: None).
-* `stdin`: (bytes/generator) A byte string or generator that yields a byte string to send over the stdin pipe, does not work with `interactive=True` and `asynchronous=True`
+* `stdin`: A byte string or IO stream that can be read.
+The bytes read from this stream is sent to the process' stdin pipe.
 * `wow64`: (bool) Set to `True` to run the executable in 32-bit mode on 64-bit systems.
 This does nothing on 32-bit systems, default `False`